Empire of Pain by Patrick Radden Keefe

 In 1995, OxyContin came on the scene, produced by Purdue Pharma.
 Upon its initial release, it was celebrated as a medical breakthrough.
 It was first reserved and used for end of life care.
 However, that market just wasn't big enough for the greedy Sackler's.
 They decided to change the positioning of the drug and market it not only for severe pain, but also for moderate pain, opening up the market to another 40-50 million Americans.

-The sales representatives were out in full force, persuading doctors that the drug wasn't addictive, even know they didn't know that yet.
+The sales representatives were out in full force, persuading doctors that the drug wasn't addictive, even though they didn't know that yet.
 Some say doctors aren't easily swayed when it comes to accepting new medications from pharmaceutical companies, but uncovered documents show Purdue spending $9 million dollars in one year on food alone, wining and dining physicians.

 This reminded me of a fantastic book I read a while ago, Confessions of an Rx Drug Pusher by Gwen Olsen.
 Olsen talks about her life as a former sales rep in the pharmaceutical company in grave detail, giving readers a chance to look at the dirty dealings that go on between these companies and physicians that eventually lead to the prescriptions that end up in our very own hands.